Suggested Workflows

 Now suppose you’ve reassigned the ticket to customer service.
 You won’t receive notifications for this ticket anymore, but maybe this is a really important contract, and you want to make sure they have an A+ experience from start to finish.

-To enable notifications for a ticket that doesn’t belong to you, simply click the Subscribe button at the bottom of the ticket pane:
+To enable notifications for a ticket that doesn’t belong to you, simply click the Subscribe button at the bottom of the ticket sidebar:

 Hint